tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 And in the middle of it, sitting against the base of a tree with her knees pulled up, her head back, and her eyes open, was Iris.

 She looked terrible.
 She’d lost weight fast enough that it changed the shape of her face.
-Her once-tan skin now was pale and bruised.
+Her once-tan skin now was pale and bruised, and what seemed to be dried blood was splattered in areas.
 There were leaves tangled through her hair and caught in the hood of her jacket.
-Her jeans were wet from the knees down, stained with dirt and what seemed like dried blood.
+Her jeans were wet from the knees down, stained with dirt.
 Even from several feet away I could see her trembling.

 But her eyes were tracking.